top of page

 Well, that's it for now!
 Back to Margaret's life.
 But, I could not pass up this opportunity to pull together images of objects connected to Jedediah (some that have re-surfaced), revealing some more clues to the VERY full life of Jed Huntington.

-There is much more to learn about him (and not all is positive to a modern sensibility) but during his time, he was very important to the Continental army and winning the revolution.
+There is much more to learn about him (and not all is positive to a modern sensibility) but during his time, he was very important to the Continental Army and winning the revolution.

 bottom of page